LanHikari22/lan-setup-notes/lan/llm/weekly/2025/Wk 25 001 Steam not starting CoD in Ubuntu Linux.md

-This relates to issue [[001 Steam not starting CoD in Ubuntu Linux]].
+This relates to issue [001 Steam not starting CoD in Ubuntu Linux](../../../topics/steam/issues/001%20Steam%20not%20starting%20CoD%20in%20Ubuntu%20Linux.md).

-Refer to [[Wk 25 000 Steam says Game started but nothing happens]] for some techniques used here.
+Refer to [Wk 25 000 Steam says Game started but nothing happens](Wk%2025%20000%20Steam%20says%20Game%20started%20but%20nothing%20happens.md) for some techniques used here.

 Instructions for LLM:

-- This is a diagnostic document and not a conversation.
+* This is a diagnostic document and not a conversation.
 Everything shared is context.
 Address the questions tagged (Q#) like (Q1) for example.
 If you see something like (~1), assume it part of the archive and not a latest set of questions.
-	- Since it keeps occurring, I ask Again
+  * Since it keeps occurring, I ask Again
-	- !!!
+  * !!!
 NEVER RESPOND TO (~1), (~2), etc.
-	- ONLY respond to the tagged questions.
+  * ONLY respond to the tagged questions.
 Nothing else.

 <hr class="__chatgpt_plugin">